Steelcase Karman: a one-of-a-kind office chair

 To match the good looks is a uniquely agile design that should suit most users and would be good for a workplace where hot-desking is the norm.
 The Steelcase Karman is built around a weight-shifting mechanism that adjusts ever so slightly with body movements.
 Add to that a proprietary mesh material that’s designed to neither sag nor feel stiff, and it’s a chair that naturally flexes to support each user as they shift around throughout the day.
 That means each individual using the chair may not need to tinker with any adjustments other than height.

-That’s a remarkable feat to achieve from a design standpoint, but it could also divide the users into two camps – you’ll either love it or it will disappoint.
+That’s a remarkable feat to achieve from a design standpoint, but it could also divide the users into two camps – you’ll either love it and hail it as one of the best office chairs you've ever sat upon, or it will severely disappoint.
 There are two reasons for that – the seat has a cushion under the mesh layer that can be too firm for some people, and the flexible backrest may not provide enough support for people who prefer lumbar support.
 I think that those who won’t like the Karman will however be in the minority, thanks to its flexibility.
 While the latter makes it worth considering for a hot-desking workspace, there are more ergonomic and affordable office chairs that you can get for home use.

 Steecase Karman review: price and availability